Reconciliation in Digital Ledgers: When Math Finally Makes Money

 interface AnomalyDetectionModel {

-scoreAnomaly(transaction: StandardizedTransaction): number;
+scoreAnomaly(transaction: StandardizedTransaction): number

-classifyAnomalyType(transaction: EnrichedTransaction): AnomalyType;
+classifyAnomalyType(transaction: EnrichedTransaction): AnomalyType

-updateModel(newData: StandardizedTransaction[]): Promise<void>;
+updateModel(newData: StandardizedTransaction[]): Promise<void>

-getFeatureImportance(): Record<string, number>;
+getFeatureImportance(): Record<string, number>

 }